kasra-hosseini/obspyDMT/README.rst

 **lanczos:** this option is based on Lanczos resampling scheme which has been adopted from *instaseis* resampling implementation.

 In the following example, we retrieve 2h of continuous data from *TA.058A..BHZ* station and store the waveform with its original sampling rate.
-In the next step, the same waveform will be retrieved and the raw waveform will be resampled using *lanczos* method.
+In the next step, the same waveform will be retrieved and the raw waveform will be resampled.
 At the end, we compare the PSD (Power Spectral Density) of the waveforms to make sure that the frequency content was preserved during resampling.

 **Step 1:** retrieving 2h of continuous data from *TA.058A..BHZ*: